Exchange Salutes Youngest Heroes During Month of the Military Child

+• “Purple Up” events at select PXs and BXs throughout April.
+Military families can drive up or visit participating Exchange stores and receive a free goodie bag and certificate of appreciation.
+Shoppers can contact their local Exchange for the date, time and event location.

+The Exchange’s community Hub is packed with activities, games, free drawing lessons, videos and more information about the monthlong celebration.
+Military families can find Month of the Military child exclusive deals, event details, sweepstakes information and more on the Hub at ShopMyExchange.com/momc.

-We salute America’s youngest heroes!
+Facebook-friendly version: We salute America’s youngest heroes!
 Join in the celebration with @shopmyexchange to honor America’s military brats and the sacrifices they make during #MonthOfTheMilitaryChild.
+Read more: https://wp.me/p9Q7PG-22a.

 |Date Taken: